AndriyFedorovich/react-hanji-slider-demo/README.md

 ﻿# React Hanji Slider

 **React Hanji Slider** is a React component that allows users to compare two blocks of content interactively.
-By dragging a slider control, users can unveil or conceal the respective content blocks, providing a visually engaging method for comparing different types of data or images.
+By dragging a slider control, users can unveil or conceal the respective content blocks, providing a visually engaging method for comparing different types of data or images

 ## Demo